EnsembleQ#

 sizeint, default=50

-Number of ensemble members (sub-models) to train.
+Number of ensemble members to train.

-Minimum and maximum class prevalence proportions for generating training batches.
+Minimum class prevalence proportion for sampling batches.

 selection_metric{‘all’, ‘ptr’, ‘ds’}, default=’all’